majid-moharami/Shop-Online/README.md

 # Shop-Online
-## this project is not compelete yet
+## this project is not complete yet
 This is a shope online app similar digikala.

 # Screenshots